giogaspa/fastify-multitenant/README.md

 }
 ```

-This config is passed to all resource factories for that tenant.
+This configuration is passed to all resource factories for that tenant.

 ### 🔧 Programmatic reset of tenant configuration cache